Completed cohomology of Shimura curves and a p-adic Jacquet-Langlands correspondence: Completed cohomology of Shimura curves

 \subsection{A $p$-adic Jacquet--Langlands correspondence}

 We now wish to relate the arithmetic of $p$-adic automorphic forms for $G$ and $G'$.
-The definitions and results of subection \ref{subsec:ccoho} apply to $G'$.
+The definitions and results of subsection \ref{subsec:ccoho} apply to $G'$.
 We denote the associated completed cohomology spaces of tame level $V^p$ by and its Hecke algebra by $\T'(V^p)$.
+Fix a non-Eisenstein maximal ideal $\m'$ of $\T'(V^p)$, with attached mod $p$ Galois representation $\rhobar$.
 The integral models $\Mi'$ and the vanishing cycle formalism also allows us to define some more topological $\OO_\pf$-modules: